 - When your legs start to burn, just remember: that is the feeling of your thighs getting stronger and firmer.

 - Or, if you have a jumprope, use that.

 Executed properly with good form, the above kettlebell exercises can help to give you a defined, sculpted body and improve your overall physical conditioning.

-The entire workout can be done in under 45-minutes.
+This entire kettlebell workout can be done in under 45-minutes.

 For beginners, choose a very light kettlebell weight while you familiarize yourself with the movements.
 Later, you can add more weight progressively, for increased results.

 As always, ask your medical doctor before beginning any new exercise regimen.

 Special thanks to Ákos Farkas for his help with this article.